 I’m not blaming doctors.
 They’re rational; it’s we who make no sense!
 That’s why the onus is on us to keep out of our lives what docs assure us is safe.
 They don’t get the “curious mental blank spot.”
 They haven’t heard the heart-rending shares of misery, helplessness, and loss sometimes dragging on for years – all triggered by a sensible prescription.
 I have a huge number of friends in recovery.
 And in contrast to the one alcoholic I know who successfully manages back pain with meds her partner doles out*, I know at least a dozen who have relapsed catastrophically – not counting those who have died.

-I was Facebook messaging with one of them yesterday.
-He’s a wonderful guy traveling the country, working odd jobs, and trying to stay off heroin for more than a few months at a time.
+I was messaging with one of them yesterday, my friend Rob.
+He’s a wonderful guy traveling the country, working odd jobs, and struggling to stay off heroin for more than a few months at a time.
 But failing.
 He had a week.
 Here’s what he messaged:

 “Yah know, if I’d of known what I would become after a few Vicodin, I’d a shoved them up my doctor’s ass!!
 I was never into opiates as a kid.
 But eight years into sobriety I hurt myself really really bad, and I guess I needed them.
 But in hindsight, if I had a choice between acute pain and becoming a heroin addict, I would have probably chose the pain.
 But whatever.
 It’s done.
 It’s over, right?”